digitalfabrik/integreat-app/docs/05-error-reporting.md

 ## Upload of source maps

 Sentry wants source maps in order to display stack traces properly.
 We are not uploading them automatically.
 Instead you can [use the cli](https://docs.sentry.io/platforms/javascript/sourcemaps/#uploading-source-maps-to-sentry) to upload source maps.
+You need a `sentry.properties` with a valid authentication key for this to work!
+You can generate this with the cli.

 ## Upload of Android debugging symbols